vmaineng/Tiny-Task/README.md

 ## General Info
 Users are able to:

-- Forward, skip to a certain verse in the song, or refer back to the previous songs.
+- can register, login, and logout
+- view all activities
+- favorite activities
+- delete activities

-<div align="center">Welcome to BugView. </div>
+<div align="center">Welcome to Tiny-Task </div>
 <br/>
 <div align="center">
 <kbd>